guidance/webapi-logging/README.md

 Almost all module configuration is situated in `etc/di.xml` file.

-The module can write logs to `webapi_log` table and to `var/log/webapi.log` file depends on logger handlers configuration of virtual type `httpLogger.` By default it logs to file and to database.
+The module can write logs to `webapi_log` table and to `var/log/webapi.log` file depends on logger handlers configuration of virtual type `fileDbLogger.` By default it logs to file and to database.
 Logs in `webapi_log` table are cleaned each night in 3am (it can be configured in `etc/crontab.xml`).
 Log entries older than 30 days will be cleaned (it can be configured in admin panel _Stores > Configuration > System > REST API Log Cleaning)._